Questo

 LILY, PRIMARY SCHOOL TEACHER

-"As a teacher, I want to develop students' motivation, help them become more autonomous, and promote their creativity"
+"As a teacher, I want to foster students' motivation, help them become more autonomous, and encourage their creativity"

 KEY INSIGHTS